Why So Many People Are Scared of These 10 Things

 What’s the difference between phobias and fear?

 Phobias are an extreme, persistent, irrational fear of objects or situations, but they differ from fear.
 In addition to immediate anxiety, people with phobias often actively avoid things related to the subject, according to the Diagnostic and Statistical Manual of Mental Disorders, the “bible” of psychiatry.
 People with this type of anxiety disorder also experience excessive or unreasonable fear that is out of proportion to the actual danger.
+For example, someone with thalassophobia, or fear of the deep ocean, probably won’t travel by ferry, despite the low risk something might go wrong.
 It’s a reaction that goes beyond the nervousness or uncomfortable feeling of moderate fear and it can impair their ability to live daily life.
 (The causes of phobias are diverse, and some might surprise you, including these strange phobias you never knew existed.)

 So why are these fears so common?